imageworks/OpenColorIO-Configs/aces_1.2/README.md

 ##### Description

 Colorspaces and transforms implementing the ACES Output Transforms.
-These colorspaces produce code values ready for display on hardware devices calibrated to the standard used to name the colorspace.
+These colorspaces produce code values ready for display on display devices calibrated to the standard used to name the colorspace.

 ##### Technical information

 - Transforms generated based on the [ACES CTL Transforms](https://github.com/ampas/aces-dev/tree/v1.2/transforms/ctl)
 - All transforms produce full-range output.
-Host applications should be used to apply an full-to-legal scaling needed.
+Host applications should be used to apply an full-to-legal scaling if required.

 ### Input